gjmcn/data-cube-html/README.md

 Returns a new array.

-Note: use the core DataCube method `prop` to get a property of each element, e.g. `x.prop('innerHTML')`.
+Note: use the core Data-Cube method `prop` to get a property of each element, e.g. `x.prop('innerHTML')`.

 ---